 Clearing is just one option if you miss your grades.
 Loads of people take a gap year, be it to travel the world, volunteer abroad, get a job, re-sit exams or even a combination of the whole lot.
 You’ll gain life experience and meet new people along the way whatever you decide to do.

 If this is the way for you to go and you want to go to uni the following year, think about ways of making the next application even better.
 For example, you might look to gain work experience in your chosen area.
 Both unis and potential employers acknowledge and appreciate a gap year put to good use.

-You could look at getting your qualifications a different way by way of apprenticeships that can lead to a degree-level equivalent level.
+You could look at apprenticeships that can lead to a degree-level equivalent.
 You’ll be gaining important work-related skills at the same time.